Nanotechnology Investing > About Us

 When all is said and done, investing in nanotechnology is just like investing in anything else.
 While nanotechnology can give some companies a real advantage, too many organizations are using the term loosely in order to woo investors.
 It's up to the individual investor to apply due diligence to determine whether the opportunity is worth investing in.
 The best investors, when all is said and done, investigate potential companies from a standard business perspective.

 Private industry, academia, and government laboratories are working together to advance research in nanotechnology because its potential applications are many and varied.
-Several years ago, Business Week featured an informative article, entitled How to Invest in Nanotech, and this website provides information about diverse nanotechnology investment opportunities.
+Several years ago, Business Week (now Bloomberg) featured an informative article, entitled How to Invest in Nanotech, and this website provides information about diverse nanotechnology investment opportunities.
+More recently, however, Time Magazine published an insightful article about the Nanotech Mania Fading Away.

 Related Nanotechnology Site